Webdriver Torso

 Webdriver Torso is a YouTube automated performance testing account that became famous in 2014 for speculations about its (then unexplained) nature and jokes featured in some of its videos.

-Created by Google on 7 March 2013, the channel began uploading videos on 23 September of the same year, consisting of simple slides accompanied by beeps.
+Created by Google on March 7, 2013, the channel began uploading videos on September 23 of the same year, consisting of simple slides accompanied by beeps.
 It was brought to public attention in 2014 when it became a source of speculation for viewers who discovered it and noted three atypical videos featuring jokes.
 It remained a popular mystery until YouTube humorously acknowledged that the channel exists as an internal testing utility.
-The channel stopped posting videos at its same rate after 624,774 videos as of 4 May 2017.
-The channel posted a few more videos in May, August, and October 2018, followed by uploads in July and October 2019.
-The channel once again posted a video on 22 November 2021.
-Another post was made on 3 May 2022.
+The channel stopped posting videos at its same rate after 624,774 videos as of May 4, 2017, though it continued to post intermittently over the coming years.

 Videos

-From 30 September 2016 to 31 October 2019, the channel uploaded a total of 624,774 videos.
-The interval between one upload and another was usually between 1 and 15 minutes, but sometimes up to one hour.
-With the exception of three, all videos follow the set of standards described below.
-The channel stopped uploading on 4 May 2017, but resumed uploading on 18 May 2018 until another halt four days later.
-One of the last videos were uploaded on 16 November 2020, but was then quickly deleted, as of now, the latest video uploaded by Webdriver Torso was on 3 May 2022.
+From September 30, 2016, to October 31, 2019, the channel uploaded 624,774 videos.
+The interval between one upload and another was usually between 1 and 15 minutes, sometimes up to one hour.
+Except for three, all videos follow the set of standards described below.
+The channel stopped uploading on May 4, 2017, but resumed uploading on May 18, 2018, until another halt four days later.
+A video uploaded on November 16, 2020 was quickly deleted after it was uploaded.
+As of now, the latest video uploaded by Webdriver Torso was on April 25, 2025.

 Most of the videos are 11 seconds long, although some are also around 1 minute, 5 minutes, or 25 minutes long.
 They are slideshows showing slides about 1 second long each.
 Each slide consists of a solid white background overlapped by two solid color opaque rectangles, one red and the other blue.
-Both rectangles have a random size, shape, and position on the slide.
+Both rectangles are randomly sized, shaped, and positioned on the slide.
 When the two overlap, the red rectangle always appears over the blue one, and on rare occasions, the red rectangle completely covers up the blue one.
 Each slide has a random computer-generated wave tone.
 In the corner of each video, it says "aqua.flv - slide (slide number with four digits)".
 Early videos were called "aqua", which was then changed to "tmp", an abbreviation for the word "template" or "temporary", followed by random characters.
+Although some videos break this titling pattern, such as some titles having spaces and a 25-minute video titled "the", they all still have the same overlapping blue and red rectangles.